WATCHWORD:

 Meditation:

-Yesterday’s meditation was built around the rather frivolous idea of What If…, a kind of fantasy which oftentimes provides the basis of story or other forms of narrative.
+A recent Watchword devotional was built around the rather frivolous idea of What If…, a kind of fantasy which oftentimes advances a story or other forms of narrative.
 If we incorporate reality into the what if…, it leads us to What’s next…?
-Think about it, what if dinosaurs returned and they were friendly as golden retrievers and did our bidding?
-Would that not set up an array of story lines?
-I know that’s a ridiculous assumption but, what if… then what, in your imagination, would follow next?
+Think about it, what if dinosaurs really returned and they were friendly as golden retrievers and did our bidding?
+Would that not set up an array of story lines about what is next?
+Think cleaning up their droppings in the backyard!
+I know that’s a ridiculous assumption but, if what if… were true, then what, in your imagination, would follow?

-Over these nearly eleven months of Watchwords, the meditations were written with careful intent to avoid commenting on politics, in anyway.
-However, sometimes it is not possible to totally avoid a political slant when the Lord is nudging us in that direction.
+Over these nearly five years of Watchwords, the devotionals were written with careful intent to avoid commenting on politics, in any way.
+However, sometimes it is not possible to totally avoid a political slant when the Lord is nudging us in a direction.
 Think about it.
 In the book of Micah we read, “What does the Lord require of us?
 To act justly, Love mercy, and walk humbly with God.”
-Walk humbly with God?”
+Love mercy and walk humbly with God is what our Lord wants from us.

-We could make a strong argument that to act justly requires enforcing the law – justice.
-It would be logical.
-I’m reading a book by John Grisham, entitled A Time for Mercy.
-I’ve read about three fourths of the book and I can see where the story is headed.
-I’ll be interested to see how the author brings the book to a close — with mercy.
+We could make a strong argument to act justly requires enforcing the law – justice.
+That would be logical.
+Years ago I read John Grisham’s book A Time for Mercy.
+You could read about half the book and could see where the story is headed, and the engaging way Grisham brings the book to a close — with mercy.

 I believe that our country, grounded in democracy, is a great experiment led by God.
 Throughout most of our history we believed In God we trust, and we have trusted Him.
 But now I wonder if acting justly, loving mercy and walking humbly with God is getting lost in the chaos that is currently surrounding us, which seems to be flavored with anger on all sides.
 I wonder what’s next?
 Do we act with revenge, enforcing the law with cruelty and harshness?
 Teach them a lesson?
 Do we no longer love mercy and, therefore, no longer embrace mercy?
 And, when did we begin to live as if walking humbly with God was a weakness?

 I do wonder about what’s next?
 What is down this road that we are on?
 I sense that there is a turn coming.
 What will we discover when we can see beyond the present crisis?
-Many of us are at that stage of life where it seems we can do nothing about what is happening other then observe, with fear and anxiety.
-Yes, we talk to one another.
+Many of us are at that stage of life where it seems we can do nothing about what is happening other than observe, with fear and anxiety.
+Yes, we talk to one another, and the spend time in prayer.
 Maybe we try to communicate with our representatives.
-It seems to us that our voice does not carry very far, and, it seems, that common sense is in short supply.
+It seems to us that our voice does not carry very far, and, that common sense is in short supply.

-But, I wonder, have we, too, forgotten an important element: In God, we trust.
+But, I wonder, have we, too, forgotten an important element: In God we trust.
 Do we?
-Do we really trust?
+Do we really trust God?
 Let us think and pray about that.
 Is it so hard to act justly, love mercy and renew our humble trust in God?
-Let us pray and remember that anything is possible with God.
+I don’t believe so.
+Let us remember that anything is possible with God.
+Keep talking to Him.
+Keep listening to His Word.
 Amen.

 Closing Prayer: